Welcome to

 When is it time for hospice?

-Hospice services is ready when you are, and can begin when a doctor gives a prognosis of six months or less.
+Hospice services are ready when you are, and can begin when a doctor gives a prognosis of six months or less.

 Patients should consider hospice services when medical treatments can no longer cure their disease and/or symptom burden outweighs the benefits of treatment.